rockymiss/kitchennippers/README.md

   - That the ingredients are listed fully, are correct, aligned to the center and are fully responsive.
   - That the Instructions are listed correctly, aligned to the left and fully responsive.
   - That the video is aligned to the center and fully responsive.
+  - That the video does not play automatically when the page opens.
+It is control only by the user.
 - Sign-up page:
   - That all elements on the form are working correctly.
   - That the required information is needed to submit the form and a warning message appears.